phillipwongg/best-practices/README.md

+# Data Science Best Practices

-# What is this site?
+## What is this site?
 This site contains documents describing best-practices for software development and data science projects within the City of Los Angeles.
 It not intended to be prescriptive, so much as a collection of hard-earned lessons regarding best-practices